Grant Applications for 2019

 - The 2nd prize winner in the Joan Sutherland & Richard Bonynge Foundation Bel Canto Award was awarded a performance platform with us in London.

-- We gave multiple awards of £2,000+ to young dancers under the auspices of the Leanne Benjamin Awards, to assist with their studies at The English National Ballet School and other UK ballet schools by application.
+- We gave multiple awards to young dancers under the auspices of the Leanne Benjamin Awards, to assist with their studies

-Our new online form is specific to individuals.
-If you wish to apply for an ensemble or a project etc please write to us at email@example.com with a detailed proposal.
-For a Musical application please note the March 1st 2018 closing date.
+Our online form is specific to individuals.
+If you wish to apply for an ensemble or a project etc please write to us at firstname.lastname@example.org with a detailed proposal.

 Applicants must be: